 In this situation, we discovered multiple instances of a confused deputy vulnerability that affected four popular AWS services.
 The source of these vulnerabilities was in the default access policies provided by Amazon to users.
 AWS provided users with over-permissive resource policies, allowing other AWS tenants to perform read and write operations on vulnerable users.

 One of the vulnerable services was the AWS Serverless Repository Service.
 The policy provided by Amazon for its users lacked scoping conditions, and the Serverless Repository service did not support scoping conditions at the time.
-Because of the lack of scoping, any user of the service could access other tenant’s S3 buckets if they are configured with the vulnerable policy.
+Because of the lack of scoping, any user of the service could access another tenant’s S3 buckets if they were configured with the vulnerable policy.

 In response to the disclosure, Amazon took the issue very seriously.
 They changed the default policy, and updated the documentation to guide new users on setting up the proper secure configuration.
 This served to prevent the issue from spreading further.
 However, these actions had no effect on existing users, as Amazon is unable to change their configurations for them without potentially breaking their environment.
 So Amazon emailed all vulnerable users and called on them to update the vulnerable configurations they had and scope it with the right security conditions.

 The problem here is that users weren't aware of the vulnerable configuration and the response actions they should take.
 Either the email never made it to the right person, or it got lost in a sea of other issues.
-Security teams have so many alerts, vulnerabilities, and incidents under their hands – How should they track if these issues have already been addressed in their organization?
+Security teams far too many alerts, vulnerabilities, and incidents to pay attention to.
+How should they track whether these issues have already been addressed in their organization?
 How do they know which cloud resources have already been scoped and fixed?
-The approach of notifying by email is not a sufficient the solution.
+The approach of notifying by email is not sufficient.
 It doesn't provide the public with transparency into issues and makes tracking the status of issues extremely difficult.
 Without transparency and tracking capabilities, many organizations won't be able to fix security issues properly.
 We often see this result in real cloud customer environments.
 When CSPs notify users about security issues over email or equivalent proprietary systems, the issues are likely to remain unfixed and expose customers to risks.

 Cloud vulnerability example #2: OMIGOD